Maryland Homicide Lawyer

 Attempted murder in the first degree is covered by criminal code § 2-205.
 According to this code, any individual who attempts to commit first degree murder can be found guilty of a felony.
 The associated penalty is imprisonment of up to life.

 Second Degree Murder

-The penalty associated with second degree murder, as per state code √ü 2-204(b), is a felony as well as a prison term of up to 30 years.
+Second degree murder is a felony, and as per state code § 2-204(b), the convicted is subject to a prison term of up to 30 years.

 Attempted Second Degree Murder

 Attempted murder in the second degree is covered by criminal code § 2-206.
 This code states that a person found guilty of attempted second degree murder will receive a felony conviction, as well as a prison sentence of up to 30 years.

 The distinction between attempted second degree murder and aggravated assault, for example, can often represent a legal gray area.
 This is another reason why it’s so crucial to have a reputable Maryland homicide lawyer at your side during every step of your legal battle.